Songs from the Last Century: History

-This album is the only album in Michael's entire solo catalogue to not reach number one on the UK Albums Chart, peaking at number two instead.
-It was kept off the top spot by Shania Twain's Come On Over.
+Songs from the Last Century is the only album in Michael's solo catalogue to not reach number one on the UK Albums Chart, peaking at number two on the chart dated 11 December 1999.
+It was kept from the top spot by Shania Twain's Come On Over.

-A music video for "Roxanne" was shot in Amsterdam, in the so-called Red District, using ordinary people, not actors, who really live their lives on the street.

-Another version exists of the album's opening track, "Brother, Can You Spare a Dime?", sung by Michael with Italian tenor Luciano Pavarotti at one of his famous "Pavarotti and Friends" live shows.
-This version is included on the limited edition of Michael's 2006 greatest hits album, Twenty Five.
+Another version of the album's opening track, "Brother, Can You Spare a Dime?", features Michael and Italian tenor Luciano Pavarotti performing at the "Pavarotti and Friends for Cambodia and Tibet" live show on 6 June 2000.
+This version was included on the limited edition of Michael's 2006 greatest hits album, Twenty Five.

+Promotion

+The cover photograph, depicting Michael in New York City, was taken in November 1999 and features the original World Trade Center in the background.

+A promotional video for "Roxanne" was filmed in the Red District of Amsterdam, depicting the daily routines of real-life sex workers.
+At the end of the video, a woman named Franciska, who uses the alias "Roxanne", is shown leaving the profession.